hookdeck/hookdeck-vercel/README.md

 In case of advanced scenarios, you may need any of these configuration keys to use all Hookdeck's capabilities directly from Vercel:

 - `api_key`: You can specify a Hookdeck API key for every single connection.
 It will have priority over the general env variable `HOOKDECK_API_KEY`.
 It's better to use Vercel's env variable insterad of this configuration key.
 This key is intented for complex setups involving several [Hookdeck organizations](https://hookdeck.com/docs/organizations) or even accounts.
+- `signing_secret`: You can specify a Hookdeck Signing Secret for every single connection.
+It will have priority over the general env variable `HOOKDECK_SIGNING_SECRET`.
+It's better to use Vercel's env variable insterad of this configuration key.
+This key is intented for [webhook signature verification](https://hookdeck.com/docs/authentication#hookdeck-webhook-signature-verification).

-- `host`: The Vercel's host that can receive the requests.
+- `vercel_url`: The Vercel's url that can receive the requests.
 If not specified, the host stored in env var `VERCEL_BRANCH_URL` will be used.

 - `retry`: use the values specified in the [Retry documentation](https://hookdeck.com/docs/api#retry) to configura Hookdeck's retry strategy.
 - `delay`: the number of milliseconds to hold the event when it arrives to Hookdeck.
-- `alert`: use either `each_attempt` or `last_attemp` to configure when to [trigger new issue](https://hookdeck.com/docs/issue-triggers) in case of failure.
 - `filters`: specify different filters to exclude some events from forwarding.
 Use the syntax specified in the [Filter documentation](https://hookdeck.com/docs/api#filter).
 For an overview of Filters, check this [Filters guide](https://hookdeck.com/docs/filters).
-- `transformations`: similar to filters, transformation allow you to change the event (payload, headers, etc.) before forwarding it back to Vercel.
-Use the syntax specified in the [Transform documentation](https://hookdeck.com/docs/api#transform).
-For an overview of Transformations, check this [Transformations guide](https://hookdeck.com/docs/transformations).
+- `rate`: set the delivery rate to be used for the outcoming traffic.
+Check the syntax in the `rate_limit_period` key in the [Destination documentation](https://hookdeck.com/docs/api#destination-object).

+- `verification`: inbound (source) verification mechanism to use.
+Check all possible values and syntax in the [Source documentation](https://hookdeck.com/docs/api#source-object).
 - `custom_response`: the custom response to send back the webhook origin.
 Check the syntax in the [Source documentation](https://hookdeck.com/docs/api#source-object).

-- `verification`: inbound (source) verification mechanism to use.
-Check all possible values and syntax in the [Source documentation](https://hookdeck.com/docs/api#source-object).
-- `url`: hardcoded url to use to forward back the event.
-The recommended method is to use the `host` key.
-This configuration is intended for complex scenarios that involve other systems on top of Vercel and Hookdeck.
-- `delivery_rate`: set the contention rate to be used for the outcoming traffic.
-Check the syntax in the `rate_limit_period` key in the [Destination documentation](https://hookdeck.com/docs/api#destination-object).
-- `http_method`: the HTTP method to use in the outcoming requests.
-If not specified, the same method will be kept.
-- `auth_method`: outbound (destination) authentication mechanism to use.
-Check all possible values and syntax in the [Destination documentation](https://hookdeck.com/docs/api#destination-object).
+## 6. Vercel Edge Middleware limitations

+If you have multiple entries in the config file with the same `matcher`, be aware that the middleware will send the request via `fetch` call once per match and will try to do that in paralell.
+This heavy use is not a common case, but please check [Edge Middleware Limitations](https://vercel.com/docs/functions/edge-middleware/limitations) if you are in this scenario.

+## 7. Webhook Signature Verification

+It is good practice to verify the signature of the requests that arrive at your Middleware.
+To ensure that the requests processed from Hookdeck are authentic, include your [Signing Secret](https://dashboard.hookdeck.com/settings/project/secrets) as an environment variable in your Vercel project with the name `HOOKDECK_SIGNING_SECRET`.